 For example: "Older women who, at Christmas 1965, ran, terrified and scared to see me in a city within the Levantine region, laying hands on her head and cried a black, black, My God, a negro! "[...]
 My classmates had scratched his head and hands with their fingers and were surprised they were not stained black.

-Guineans in the former colony were the first to arrive so widespread.
-Today, they are a little over 23,000.
-This is the third African country with the most big contingent of Blacks in Spain, after Senegal (47,000) and Nigeria (35,000).
+Guineans in the former colony were the first to arrive.
+Today, there are a little over 23,000 people.
+This is the third African country with the biggest contingent of Blacks, after Senegal (47,000) and Nigeria (35,000).
 But migration has been very different.
 They came to study in the metropolis.
-To be formed.
-Today, they perhaps represent the most integrated Black community of African descent with a second and third generation.
+Today, they perhaps represent the most integrated Black community of African descent, with a second and a third generation.

 You can read the full article (in French) on the blog Noirs d'Amérique Latine